worknd/hap-gateway/README.md

 ### Add acccessory in the Home app

-Open the Home app on your iPhone/iPad and follow these steps
+Open the Home app on your iPhone/iPad and follow these steps:

 - Tap on "Add Accessory" and scan the QR code mentioned above.
 - Tap on the accessory in the list of Nearby Accessories.